Guide for Transfer Students

 If you need help selecting a major, please contact ECC Career Services to set up an appointment.
-They can be reached at 636-584-6568.
+You can reach them by calling 636-584-6568.

 Meet with your advisor often

-Not only can your academic advisor help you keep on track for graduation, your advisor is also a great source of information regarding majors in the field he or she teaches.
+Not only can your academic advisor help you keep on track for graduation, your advisor is also a great source of information for other education questions you may have.